iansmith/parigot/site/content/en/docs/mserviceone.md

 microservices that you need to debug, this is a big hassle and likely not pssible for larger microservice deployments.
 If you have 300 microservices running, which ones do you run the debugger on?
-How would one determine what those are, due to the modularity (concealment) of the microservices?
-Even if you can get debuggers running in the needed places, the debuggers are likely to have a substantial effect on the ordering of operations when considering the system as a whole, since a debugger changes the CPU profile of an application.
+How would one determine what those are, due to the modularity (concealment) of the microservices' dependencies?
+Even if you can get debuggers running in the needed places, the debuggers are likely to have a substantial effect on the ordering of operations when considering the distributed system as a whole, since a debugger changes the CPU profile of an application.

 The usual step before trying to run multiple debuggers is to use logs.
-If you consider multiple log files being generated on different machines,  the difficulty is obvious that these have to be collected and then "merged in your head" or with tools to see the complete picture of what is happening.
+If you consider multiple log files being generated on different machines,  the difficulty is obvious.
+These have to be collected and then "merged in your head" or with tools to see the complete picture of what is happening.
 With clock drift between machines, it's possible that this "merge" cannot be done at all, especially on the timescales that modern servers operate on.
 What is the